Cuomo accuser files criminal complaint with Albany Sheriff’s Office

 Cuomo spokesman Rich Azzopardi noted that the Executive Chamber alerted the Albany Police Department about the groping allegation earlier this year.

-“As we said previously, we proactively made a referral nearly four months ago in accordance with state policies,” he said Friday.
+“As we said previously, we proactively made a referral nearly four months ago in accordance with state policies,” he said.

+Sheriff Craig Apple said he will address the staffer’s complaint Saturday during a press conference in Albany.

+The governor’s legal team sought to shoot holes in the woman’s story Friday during a virtual press conference in which they claimed there are multiple inconsistencies in her story.

 A spokeswoman for Albany District Attorney David Soares said that the office is “aware that there are media reports of formal complaints being filed in an ongoing inquiry being conducted by our office.